jefdaj/ortholang-demo/templates/tutorial_01_variables.md

 Let's start at the beginning.
 This is probably the simplest script you could write:

-{{ macros.load_cut(user, 'examples/cut-scripts/variables01.cut') }}
+{{ macros.load_script(user, 'examples/scripts/variables01.ol') }}

 <!-- TODO include example scripts in the main repo? either that or rewrite this: -->
 <!-- idea: :help <varname> should expand to help on its type -->
-If you downloaded ShortCut and ran `shortcut --script variables01.cut`, it would print `"hello world!"`.
+If you downloaded ShortCut and ran `shor.ol --script variables01.ol`, it would print `"hello world!"`.
 You can also `Load` it in the demo terminal and type `result`.

 You don't have to run a whole script at once though.